 This 1,600-foot-long pedestrian and cycling pathway sits atop a former hydroelectric dam, some 20 feet above the river, connecting the north bank on Brown’s Island to the south bank of Manchester.
 Completed in 2016, and named for the late City of Richmond senior planner T. Tyler Potterfield, the bridge provides unequaled river vistas.
 The panoramic views of the downtown skyline paired with sounds that fail to give the impression of the extraordinarily close relationship of the bridge to the roaring river, are an experience we highly recommend.
 The wheelchair accessible bridge is open to pedestrians and cyclists 24 hours a day.
 Access is provided from either side of the river: Brown’s Island on the north and from Semmes Ave. on the south side.

 Unique views of the James River, the city skyline and historic sites can be seen from atop the Floodwall on the southern side.
 Completed in 1995 to protect areas of downtown and Manchester from devastating flooding, the southbank section comprises Floodwall Park, a popular spot for hikers, runners, fishermen, bird watchers and kayakers.

 The Pipeline Rapids walkway may be downtown Richmond’s best kept secret.
-And it’s a wonderful place to watch nature and escape the city for even just a few minutes.
-From the parking lot at the end of S. 12th Street, you walk to a metal ladder then descend to the metal catwalk atop the pipeline, which offers views of the Pipeline Rapids.
+A wonderful place to watch nature and escape the city for even just a few minutes, the Pipeline is also a favorite for those looking for a moderate level of thrill as it brings you face-to-face with the full rage of the river's rapids.
+From the parking lot at the end of S. 12th Street, you walk to a metal ladder, then descend to the metal catwalk atop the pipeline, which offers up close and personal views of the Pipeline Rapids.
 Please pay attention to water levels for safety’s sake, and keep an eye on the CSX railway viaduct overhead.